Sister Skips Christmas for Friends, AITA for Skipping Family Game Night?

 Original Post

 I (16F) have two older sisters, Anna and Bella.
-We’re usually close, but last Christmas Bella skipped our family dinner to go ice skating with her friends, even though she’d confirmed a week earlier she’d be there.
+We’re usually close, but last Christmas, Bella skipped our family dinner to go ice skating with her friends, even though she’d confirmed a week earlier that she’d be there.

 I was really looking forward to it, had snacks prepared, and even bought a new board game.
-However, the day before the game night, Bella called saying she got last-minute concert tickets with her friends and wouldn't make it.
+However, the day before game night, Bella called, saying she got last-minute concert tickets with her friends and wouldn't make it.

 I was disappointed and frustrated because it felt like another instance of her prioritizing her friends over family.
 It brought back the hurt from Christmas.

-I decided not to attend the game night in protest, feeling like if she could skip important family gatherings for her friends, I could do the same.
-When my parents found out, they were upset, saying I was being petty and ruining the night for everyone else, including Anna who had nothing to do with Bella's actions.
+I decided not to attend the game night in protest, feeling that if she could skip important family gatherings for her friends, I could do the same.
+When my parents found out, they were upset, saying I was being petty and ruining the night for everyone else, including Anna, who had nothing to do with Bella's actions.

 They said I should separate Bella's behavior from the family time we all enjoy.
-Bella later called, saying I made the wrong choice, and family should always come first no matter what.
+Bella later called, saying I made the wrong choice and that family should always come first, no matter what.

-I'm torn because I value family time but also feel like my feelings are valid.
+I'm torn because I value family time but also feel that my feelings are valid.
 So, AITA?

 Comment from u/SunflowerDreamer87